(Updated in July, 2025)

 By analogy:

-Treating LLMs as knowledge aggregators (vs. oracles with answers) can help move from knowing to understanding by keeping the learner at the center.
+Treating LLMs as knowledge aggregators (vs. infallible oracles) can help us move from knowing to understanding by taking control of our learning.

-Treat post-LLM agents as assistants who need guidance to think and reason.
+Treat LLM agents as assistants who need guidance to think and reason.
 Think of a solution first and ask the agent to help you with the steps of the solution.
-The agent may come up with a different solution, and that’s fine.
+The agent may come up with alternative solutions, and that’s fine.

 Gorkem Turgut (G.T.)
 Ozer - May, 2024